Welcome to today's edition of the Rush 24-7 podcast.

 So all the liberal eyes now turn to Obama for a replacement, a name, his first appointment destined to be reported, by the way, whoever he picks.

-Well, nobody could have ever found a person this good and this qualified to be on the Supreme Court.
+Wow, nobody could have ever found a person this good and this qualified to be on the Supreme Court.

-I mean, that's that's a given.
+I mean, that's a given.

-But will it be an African American liberal?
+But will it be an African-American liberal?

 Will it be a female liberal?

-Will it be an African American female liberal?
+Will it be an African-American female liberal?

-Or will it be an African American female liberal from Chicago?
+Or will it be an African-American female liberal from Chicago?

-Or will it be a Latino?
+Or will it be a Latino Latina, I should say, a Hispanic woman?

-Uh, And that that's but yes, it's a little early to go on that stuff.
+But it's a little early to go on that stuff.

-Uh, and they'll they'll guard and you now you have to understand, too, that when liberals start choosing nominees to the Supreme Court, they don't necessarily go find people who have any knowledge of the law.
+And now you have to understand, too, that when liberals start choosing nominees to the Supreme Court, they don't necessarily go find people who have any knowledge of the law.

 Obama looks at the Supreme Court.